Egorov-Type Semiclassical Limits for Open Quantum Systems with a Bi-Lindblad Structure: Lindblad dynamics compatible with contact geometry

 Since $\sigma_z^2=\mathbb{I}$, where $\mathbb{I}$ denotes the identity operator on $\mathcal{H}$, we have

 As a consequence, the dissipative part simplifies to

 and therefore

 This dynamics is known as \emph{pure dephasing}: it suppresses the off-diagonal matrix elements of $\rho$ in the eigenbasis of $\sigma_z$ (i.e.\ quantum coherences) while leaving the diagonal entries (the populations) unchanged.
-Although dissipation is present, no energy exchange with the environment occurs.
+Although dissipation is present, no energy exchange with the environment occurs, i.e., $H$ is a constant of the motion.

 While dissipation is most naturally described in the Schrödinger picture at the level of states, the analysis of conserved quantities is more transparent in the Heisenberg picture.
 The adjoint generator acts as